Jordi-Jaspers/SOAP_Calculator_Service/README.md

 -   Consumed in C3 webservice as test -> done!
 -   Consuming the service in a Java project (Bonuspoints: Use Other service) -> not yet!
 -   Dockerize the part 3 (Bonuspoint: everything Consistent in Docker) -> Done!
--   Deploy everything in AWS Services -> not yet!
+-   Deploy everything in AWS Services -> done!

 ## Troubleshooting:
 -   Can't connect different databases through docker for other services like python-RESTFULL... --> change host from "127.0.0.1" to match the container name of the database